DeepLearningDTU/02456-deep-learning/README.md

 `docker build –t deeplearning .`

 You can just copy the line above, but in order to shortly explain what is going on, you simple create a virtual image specified by the Docker file.
-This image you assign the tag `deeplearning` using the `-t` parameter.
-Finally you tell Docker to look for the **Dockerfile** in the current directory.
+This image you assign the tag `deeplearning` using the `-t` parameter to make it easier to reference this image later on.
+Finally you tell Docker to look for the `Dockerfile` in the current directory.
 This is shown graphically below:

 ![Building image](files/build_docker.png?raw=true)